MALLI7622/twitter-data-mining/ar.md

 ## Checklist ✅

-* [ x] I have read the instructions on the README file before submitting my application.
+*[x] I have read the instructions on the README file before submitting my application.
 - [ x] I made my submission by creating a folder on the `_data` folder and followed the naming convention mentioned in the instructions (`<username>`), added my profile picture and markdown file.
 - [ x] I have used the Markdown file template to add my information to the Year Book.
 - [ x] I have completed the form: `https://airtable.com/shrmuHxu38ZariKJi`